-The Market in Financial Instruments Act
+The New Market in Financial Instruments Act

-The Market in Financial Instruments Act came into effect on 11 August 2007.
-With it, all four major EU securities market Directives were transposed into the Slovenian legislation.
-The Securities Market Agency issued a package of secondary legislation on the basis of the new act in November 2007 (amended in 2008, 2009, 2010, 2011, 2012, 2013, 2016 and 2017).
+The New Market in Financial Instruments Act came into effect on 15 December 2018, providing for the implementation of the EU Directive 2014/65/EU (MiFID II).
+With it, all major EU securities market Directives were transposed into the Slovenian legislation.
+The Securities Market Agency issued a package of secondary legislation on the basis of the previous act in November 2007 (amended in 2008, 2009, 2010, 2011, 2012, 2013, 2016 and 2017), which are applicable until the Securities Market Agency issues new secondary legislation on the basis of the New Market in Financial Instruments Act.
+The previous Market in Financial Instruments Act remains applicable with respect to the organisation and certain competencies of the Securities Market Agency and certain exemptions from the prospectus obligations.

-The Market in Financial Instruments Act establishes regulations for the offering of securities to the public and the admission of securities to trade in a regulated market.
+The New Market in Financial Instruments Act establishes regulations for the offering of securities to the public and the admission of securities to trade in a regulated market.
 It also establishes regulations concerning disclosure of information related to the securities admitted to trade on a regulated market as well as the terms and conditions for founding, operating, supervising and winding up investment firms, market operators and settlement systems with a registered office in the Republic.
-The Market in Financial Instruments Act also provides the terms and conditions under which persons with a registered office outside the Republic may provide investment services in Slovenia and the rules of trading on regulated markets.
+The New Market in Financial Instruments Act also provides the terms and conditions under which persons with a registered office outside the Republic may provide investment services in Slovenia and the rules of trading on regulated markets.
 It also outlines prohibited acts of market abuse and the rules for settling transactions.
-Furthermore, it introduces obligatory pre- and post-trade transparency requirements for trades in listed shares
+Furthermore, it introduces obligatory pre- and post-trade transparency requirements for trades in listed shares.

-The Market in Financial Instruments Act also requires the Securities Market Agency to co-operate and share relevant information with the ESMA and competent authorities from other EU Member States.
+The New Market in Financial Instruments Act, and the previous Market in Financial Instruments Act, also require the Securities Market Agency to co-operate and share relevant information with the ESMA and competent authorities from other EU Member States.
 Other changes to the legislation were adopted in order to transpose amendments of respective EU Directives and Regulations and to accommodate the introduction of T2S, the planned centralised European settlement system, in Slovenia.